Trevor Story Preview, Player Props: Red Sox vs. Royals

-Trevor Story -- hitting .171 with a double, a home run, two walks and three RBI in his past 10 games -- will be in action for the Boston Red Sox versus the Kansas City Royals, with Alec Marsh on the mound, on September 2 at 7:10 PM ET.
+After going 1-for-5 with a double and two RBI in his last game, Trevor Story and the Boston Red Sox take on the Kansas City Royals (who will start Taylor Clarke) at 2:10 PM ET on Sunday.

-In his last game he had a hitless performance (0-for-4) against the Royals.
+He had a one-hit showing in his last game (1-for-5) against the Royals.

 Trevor Story Game Info & Props vs. the Royals